Rodrigues scops owl: Behaviour and ecology

+A 2020 X-ray microtomography study of the inner ear of the Rodrigues scops owl suggested some level of terrestrialisation and sedentarisation, supported by the reduction of the wings in this and the other Mascarene owls.
+Its sense of olfaction was better than it is extant relatives, which could indicate partial scavenging habits, and its more sideways facing eyes, smaller brain, fearlessness, less upright posture and increased size are consistent with specialisation on an isolated island.

 Extinction

 Regardless of whether Leguat mentioned owls, Tafforet's record is the last reference to this bird.
 It probably was unable to cope with the ecological alterations and the predation which resulted from the human settlement and the large rat population.

 The bird became apparently extinct in the mid-18th century; as Rodrigues is a small island, it is likely that Pingré would have recorded them in 1761 if they had still been present.